Pandemic or Infectious Disease Plan

 4. Wear Appropriate PPE (Personal Protective Equipment): When working with students with suspected infectious disease, staff will wear PPE as recommended by JCPH.

 Illness/Disease Monitoring & Tracking: During times of a potential infectious disease outbreak, building secretaries will inform the building nurse of increased absenteeism due to illness.
-Building nurses will report increased absenteeism to the ICCSD Health Services Specialist.
-If a building has 10% or more of their total enrollment absent due to illness, the building nurse will report it to the Iowa Department of Public Health through its online reporting system (https://redcap.idph.state.ia.us/surveys/?s=C4XNALH3R9).
+Building nurses will report increased absenteeism to the ICCSD Coordinator of Health Services.
+If a building has 10% or more of its total enrollment absent due to illness, the building nurse will report it to the Iowa Department of Public Health through its online reporting system (https://redcap.idph.state.ia.us/surveys/?s=C4XNALH3R9).
 The Health Services Specialist will implement a surveillance system to detect unusual rates of illness in schools.
 School nurses, health office paraeducators, and building secretaries will monitor illnesses daily, track illness trends, and report to the Health Services Specialist.
 The Health Services Specialist will monitor absentee rates, illness trends/patterns, and report to JCPH.

 Staff are trained to be alert to children who are ill.
 Examples of symptoms include fever, frequent cough and/or sneezing, sore throat, and vomiting/diarrhea.
 Symptomatic students need to be sent to the health office for evaluation.